-As of this report, data collected by School Transportation News from various local news articles indicates 16 students had been killed, either in loading/unloading zones, or walking to and from their bus stop, for the 2018-2019 school year.
+As of this report, data collected by School Transportation News from various local news articles indicate that 16 students had been killed, either in loading/unloading zones, or walking to and from their bus stop, for the 2018-2019 school year.

 The STOP for School Buses Act of 2019 (STOP Act) calls on the U.S. Department of Transportation (DOT) to review state laws and enforcement levels.
 The development of best practices is being recommended.
 The bill also requires the DOT to create a public safety messaging campaign.

 “NSTA is confident that the bill provides an appropriate national response to the dangers of illegal passing, and if enacted, would help prevent future tragedies,” the association said on Friday.

 HB2218 was introduced in the House on April 10, and has since been referred to the subcommittee on Highways and Transit.
 The sponsors of the bill are Rep. Jackie Walorski, Rep. Julia Brownley and Rep. Peter Visclosky.

 According to the association, they worked this week to “provide a voice to the industry.”